 State and Richmond County laws prohibit unauthorized visitors on campus.
 Prior approval by an administrator is necessary for anyone to have a visitor on campus.
-Persons wishing to visit the school must register in the front office and obtain a "visitor's badge."
-Parents are welcome to visit their student's classes if they made prior arrangements with an administrator.

 BOOK BAGS

 Student book bags are allowed in school.
 It is the responsibility of the student to keep up with it and the contents inside.